prob-design/risk-reliability/book/risk-evaluation/safety-standards.md

 - $C$ a constant that determines the vertical position of the limit line
 - $\alpha$ a coefficient that determines the steepness of the limit line

-The limit line is called risk neutral[^neutral] if $\alpha=1$, since it places equal weight on exceedance probabilities and numbers of fatalities.
-If $\alpha = 2$, the limit is risk averse.
-This means that that the exceedance probability of 10 times as many fatalities should be 100 times lower.
+The limit line is called *risk neutral*[^neutral] if $\alpha=1$, since it places equal weight on exceedance probabilities and numbers of fatalities.
+If $\alpha = 2$, the limit is *risk averse.* This means that given an arbitrary point, the exceedance probability of 10 times as many fatalities should be 100 times lower.
 This has been motivated by public aversion to large numbers of fatalities.
 For example, the loss of 1000 people in one accident (e.g. a major explosion) could be valued differently than 1000 losses of 1 person in separate accidents (e.g. in traffic).

 For different applications limit lines have been developed with varying constants and steepness.
 Examples of application areas include industrial risks in the Netherlands (next section), dams in the United States and Canada, and chemical risks in Hongkong and the UK {cite:p}`jonkman2003`.

 ````{admonition} Exaple: Risk Matrix
 Risk matrices are often used in various industries for risk evaluation and decision support, for example, to quickly prioritize actions, especially in time-sensitive situations.
 For a given undesired event the extent of probability and consequences are estimated on a qualitative or semi-quantitative scale, see {numref}`risk_matrix` for an example.
 Ranges of failure probabilities or consequences can be assigned to the qualitative terms on the axes in the example.
 The combination of probability and consequence determines the level of risk, and depending on the application, whether it is acceptable or whether it requires more attention and risk reduction efforts.
 However, unlike the FN curve, the cumulative effects of multiple possible events are generally not considered in a risk matrix.

 ```{figure} ../figures/risk_matrix.png
 ---
 width: 500px